twdb/publications/ams_2013/smear.rst

 Geophysical datasets collected to study the Earth often come in the form of two-dimensional scattered points to which measurements are attached.
-These datasets will often have highly irregular spatial distributions.
-Examples include bathymetric data, which are normally collected at high sample rates along a boat track but there can be significantly large distances between each boat track.
+These datasets often have highly irregular spatial distributions.
+Examples include bathymetric data, which are normally collected at high sample rates along a boat track but can have significantly large distances between each boat track.
 Another representative dataset is rain gauge networks, where the location of the gauges is often determined by factors like funding and available cooperators.
 Values for unsampled locations must be interpolated for use in